rajtilakjee/devmaps/README.md

 # Available Roadmaps
 Currently, this repository contains roadmaps for the following topics:

-Front-end Web Development
+ - Front-end Web Development
-Back-end Web Development
+ - Back-end Web Development
-Mobile App Development
+ - Mobile App Development
-Machine Learning
+ - Machine Learning
-Data Science
+ - Data Science
-DevOps
+ - DevOps
+ - and more

 Each roadmap includes a list of skills and technologies to learn, along with suggested resources and projects to help you practice and apply what you've learned.